-The capital of the province (often shortened to PEI) is Charlottetown, the only city in the province.
+The capital of the Prince Edward Island (often shortened to PEI) is Charlottetown, the only city in the province.
 There are a number of small towns and settlements all throughout the province, as it is very small.

 PEI joined Canada in 1873, after running into financial issues when trying to build a provincial railroad.